tensorflow/models/research/audioset/yamnet/README.md

 example command sequence below).

 Any reasonably recent version of these packages should work.
 TensorFlow should be at least version 1.8 to ensure Keras support is included.
-We have tested that everything works on Ubuntu and MacOS with Python 3.7.2, Numpy v1.15.4, SciPy v1.1.0, resampy v0.2.1, TensorFlow v1.14.0, and PySoundFile 0.9.0.
+Note that while the code works fine with TensorFlow v1.x or v2.x, we explicitly enable v1.x behavior.

 YAMNet also requires downloading the following data file: